Bronnel721/Zamero-Sans/README.md

 This font has an OFL license, so you can use if for both personal and commercial use.
 You can even modify it if you want!

 # Can you add more styles?
-That's actually on of my plans for this font!
+That's actually one of my plans for this font!
 I don't know when, but I'll add more widths and probably an italic version later on.